-- Write down any three or four-digit number from 000 to 1999 and keep it in a safe place separate from the vehicle. - Turn the ignition to ACCESSORY or ON. - Turn the radio off. - Press the 1 and 4 buttons together.
-Hold them down until -- shows on the display.
-Next you will use the secret code number which you have written down.
+Write down any three or four-digit number from 000 to 1999 and keep it in a safe place separate from the vehicle.

-- Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+- Turn the ignition to ACC or ON. - Turn the radio off. - Press the 1 and 4 buttons together.
+Hold them down until --- shows on the display.
+Next you will use the secret code number which you have written down. - 5.
+Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
 The display will show REP to let you know that you need to repeat Steps 5 through 7 to confirm your secret code. - Press AM-FM and this time the display will show SEC to let you know that your radio is secure.
-The indicator by the volume control will begin flashing when the ignition is turned off.